exakat/exakat-docs/Reference/Rules/Classes/OnlyStaticMethods.rst

 Only Static Methods Class
 +++++++++++++++++++++++++

-  Marks a class that has only `static <https://www.php.net/manual/en/language.oop5.static.php>`_ methods.
+  This rule marks a class that only contains `static <https://www.php.net/manual/en/language.oop5.static.php>`_ methods.
+Such classes are tool classes, with definition of methods that can be called without an object.
+This is akin to functions, with autoloading possibilities.

 .. code-block:: php